 \subsection{Brown-Zak oscillations}

-At rational values of $\Phi/\Phi_0=p/q$, the system can be described in terms of Bloch states in a $q$-times enlarged magnetic Brillouin zone \cite{Brown1964,Zak1964}.
+At rational values of $\Phi/\Phi_0=p/q$, the system can be described in terms of Bloch states in a $q$-times-enlarged magnetic Brillouin zone \cite{Brown1964,Zak1964}.
 In transport, this manifests as oscillations in conductivity at simple field fractions and constant density.
 These ``Brown-Zak'' oscillations have been observed in graphene/hBN superlattices\cite{KrishnaKumar2017,KrishnaKumar2018,Barrier2020}.
 The homogeneity and amount of disorder in the sample affects the maximum $q$ for which oscillations will be visible, because as $q$ increases, the size of the magnetic Brillouin zone increases relative to the carrier mean free path~\cite{KrishnaKumar2018}.

-We observe Brown-Zak oscillations at $\Phi/\Phi_0=1/3$, $2/5$, $1/2$, and $3/5$ (panel B, horizontal dotted lines).
+We observe Brown-Zak oscillations at $\Phi/\Phi_0=1/3$, $2/5$, $1/2$, and $3/5$ (Fig.~\ref{fig:megafan_sup} panel B, horizontal dotted lines).
 Of note, the Brown-Zak oscillations at $1/2$ flux appear only between $n/n_s=\pm2$.
-The density-dependent amplitude of the oscillations is a probe of the carrier group velocity and therefore the miniband width~\cite{KrishnaKumar2018}.
-So, where we do not see Brown-Zak oscillations, we should expect flatter bands and thus stronger electron correlations.
-In general, we observe more and stronger Brown-Zak oscillations on the electron side of charge neutrality compared to the hole side, consistent with the basic principle that the hole bands are flatter than electron bands in TBG.
+The amplitude of such oscillations depends on the carrier group velocity and therefore the miniband width~\cite{KrishnaKumar2018}, so absence of Brown-Zak oscillations in certain bands may indicate that those bands are flatter, with correspondingly greater influence of electron interactions.
+In general, we observe more and stronger Brown-Zak oscillations on the electron side of charge neutrality compared to the hole side, consistent with the familiar observation that in TBG the hole bands are flatter than electron bands.

-We observe a similar set of Brown-Zak oscillations in contact pairs 16-17, 7-8, and 17-18 (Figs.~\ref{fig:megafan} and \ref{fig:all_xx}).
-Contact pair 6-7 has generally blurrier features, and has broad oscillations only at $\Phi/\Phi_0=1/2$ and $1/3$.
-Contact pair 13-14 does not show clear oscillations, likely both because of inhomogeneity and also closer proximity to the magic angle.
+We observe a similar set of Brown-Zak oscillations in contact pairs 16-17, 7-8, and 17-18 (Fig.~\ref{fig:all_xx}).
+Contact pair 6-7 has blurrier features overall, with Brown-Zak oscillations visible only at $\Phi/\Phi_0=1/2$ and $1/3$.
+Contact pair 13-14 does not show clear oscillations, likely because of both spatial inhomogeneity and stronger interactions brought by closer proximity to the magic angle.

-It would be convenient if the Brown-Zak oscillations were ideally sharp features in field, because their broadening would be a function of twist angle inhomogeneity.
-Then, assuming Gaussian disorder (a likely wrong assumption), it would be straightforward to compute $\sigma_\theta$ from the FWHM of the BZ oscillations via

-Unfortunately, in Fig.~\ref{fig:megafan}, the width of the oscillations in the oscillations is not set by twist angle inhomogeneity.
-This can be readily ascertained from the fact that the features at $\Phi/\Phi_0=3/5$ are significantly sharper than those at $1/2$.